AngleProtocol/merkl-docs/merkl-mechanisms/architecture-and-technical-overview/erc20-mechanisms.md

 ERC20 campaigns incorporate various aspects such as token balance, LP token balance (V2 liquidity pools), and lending and borrowing protocols.
 Since all these protocols are based on ERC20 tokens, Merkl can integrate them by default, ensuring that users participating in different activities can earn rewards.

 However, for V2 AMMs and lending and borrowing protocols, **we strongly recommend you to be fully supported by Merkl**.
 The advantages of being supported by Merkl include APR and TVL calculations, among other benefits.
-Additionally, you can create protocol-specific or campaign-specific types of campaigns for more tailored incentives.
+Additionally, you can create protocol-specific types of campaigns for more tailored incentives.

 The current supported lending and borrowing protocols by Merkl are: